OSMLatam/OSM-Notes-Ingestion/bin/README.md

 * `processPlanetNotes.sh --base` This creates the basic elements of the database.
 * `processPlanetNotes.sh --flatfile` Downloads the Planet notes file and converts it into two CSV flat files.
-This is the process that should be done in a computer that can reserve 6 GB for Java Saxon.
 * `processPlanetNotes.sh --locatenotes` Assign a country to the notes.